NC State Extension Publications

 Skip to Residential Recommendation

 June is a good time to spray as the Hyperaspis lady beetles that specialize on feeding within the egg sacs of Pulvinaria scales will have then departed for their aestivating sites.
 If sprayed earlier, the lady beetles would be killed but not the eggs (The eggs are protected by the waxy ovisac the mother scales secrete during oviposition).
 Consequently, spraying earlier in the growing season does more harm than good.
 In June and July, one of the sprayable formulations of Sevin will give wonderful control although the pyrethroids such as permethrin, bifenthrin, and lamda-cyhalothrin should work well, too.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish-avoid using pyrethroids around pools, ponds, and streams).
 These pesticides are all available in the gardening sections of big box stores as well as retail nurseries and garden centers.

 References